 Once the patella is back in its place, a doctor will most likely have it X-rayed and possibly have an MRI done on the knee.
-At this point the doctor is looking for any fractures in the kneecap, any loose cartilage or bone fragments that could damage tendons and ligaments, or cartilage damage.
-After this step there are two options for dislocated patella treatment.
+At this point, the doctor is looking for any fractures in the kneecap, any loose cartilage or bone fragments that could damage tendons and ligaments, or cartilage damage.
+After this step, there are two options for dislocated patella treatment.

 If there is a fracture or fragments in the knee or the kneecap continually dislocates then patellar dislocation surgery is recommended.
-Kneecap dislocation surgery is open surgery or arthroscopic and one can leave the same day.
+Kneecap dislocation surgery is an open surgery or arthroscopic and one can leave the same day.
 There a few different types of surgery that can be done in the case of patellar dislocation.

-- Lateral Release- For this surgery the ligament on the outside of the knee is cut and then loosened.
+- Lateral Release- For this surgery, the ligament on the outside of the knee is cut and then loosened.
 Doing so relieves tension pulling the kneecap to the outside.

 - Medical Imbrication- This is the opposite of Lateral Release.
-With this patellar dislocation surgery the pull of the kneecap (which is less than the pull to the outside) is tightened.
+With this patellar dislocation surgery, the pull of the kneecap (which is less than the pull to the outside) is tightened.
 Tightening the muscles on the anterior side of the knee can do this.

 - MPFL Reconstruction- This is a modern surgery in which the surgeon reconstructs the MPFL (medial patellofemoral ligament) or attaches a completely new one to the kneecap.